Finding your way & things to know

 Bringing bags into the Library

-It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as backpacks, suitcases, large handbags and instrument cases, and skateboards – are not brought into the Library.
+It can get quite busy in our public areas, so to protect our collection and make everyone's visit as comfortable as possible, we ask that large or cumbersome items – such as backpacks, suitcases, large handbags and instrument cases – are not brought into the Library.
 Prams, strollers and bags with items for babies or young children can be brought in.

 The Library has three sets of public and disabled toilets, all on Level 2 (ground floor):